javascript-tutorial/en.javascript.info/1-js/2-first-steps/12-ifelse/article.md

 */!*
 ```

-Our eyes browse the code vertically.
-The constructs which span several lines are easier to understand than a long horizontal reading here.
+Our eyes scan the code vertically.
+The constructs which span several lines are easier to understand than a long horizontal instruction set.

 The idea of a question mark `'?'` is to return one or another value depending on the condition.
 Please use it for exactly that.
 There's `if` to execute different branches of the code.